Skip to content

 Frequently asked questions

-Do I need a permit to repair my roof in Lincoln?
+Do I need a building permit for roof repairs in Lincoln?

 Wind/hail deductible notice

-Most Lancaster County homeowners policies carry a separate wind and hail deductible structured as a percentage of dwelling coverage, typically 1–2% of the home's insured value.
-On a home insured for $350,000 at 2%, the out-of-pocket deductible is $7,000 before insurance coverage applies.
-Homeowners should verify their specific deductible with their insurance provider and review their policy documents.
+Most Lancaster County homeowners policies carry a separate wind and hail deductible structured as a percentage of the home's insured value.
+On a home insured for $248,200 at a typical 2% deductible rate, the out-of-pocket cost before insurance coverage applies is $4,964.
+Nebraska homeowners should verify their specific deductible structure—some policies use flat dollar amounts ranging from $500 to $2,500 or higher instead.

 Full 10-step claim guide for Lincoln